pemellquist/skypunch/README.md

 Defining Targets to be Monitored
 --------------------------------
-Defining a target to be monitored requires the insertion of a row into the 'targets' database.<br>
+Defining a target to be monitored requires the insertion of a row into the 'targets' database.
+The database schema can be found in  [data.sql](https://github.com/pemellquist/skypunch/blob/master/sql/data.sql)<br>

 **Simple Service Monitoring**<br>
 Simple example to monitor www.google.com.
 Google always stays up so this is a good example of a service which will either always return a 200 or report a network issue if the network cannot access Google.